Weifan-Lu/weifan-lu.github.io/index.md

 **[2025.07] I was invited to give a talk at the 1st Mini-Workshop of the ANR PREMs Project, Ecole Normale Supérieure Paris**

 **[2025.06] I gave a talk at Yunnan University**\
-Thank you, Professor Ren, for hosting!
+Thank you, Professor Chunmei Ren, for hosting!

 **[2025.05] I successfully defended my Ph.D. thesis**